Expertise

 Biography

 Dr. Skurka has received top paper awards from the National Communication Association conference and the International Communication Association conference.
-In 2019, he received the AEJMC Science, Health, Environment, and Risk Communication Article of the Year Award.
-His research can be found in journals such as the Journal of Communication, Human Communication Research, Communication Research, Science Communication, and Health Communication.
+He is a two-time recipient of the AEJMC Science, Health, Environment, and Risk Communication Article of the Year Award.
+His research can be found in journals such as the Journal of Communication, Human Communication Research, Communication Research, Journal of Environmental Psychology, Political Behavior, and Social Science & Medicine.
 His work has been supported by the National Institute of Mental Health, the National Science Foundation, and the Arthur W. Page Center for Integrity in Public Communications.

 Websites